 Bible study will resume for the season of Lent beginning Wednesday, February 21st at 11:00 am at the church.
 Pastor Debbie Johnson will lead.
 All are welcome.

-The Faith United book group will next meet on Friday, April 27th at 3 pm.
+The Faith United book group will next meet on Friday, August 17th at 3 pm.
 Come and join us-we would love to have new members!
 The book we are reading for October is Being Mortal by Atul Gawande.
 November's selection will be A Tree Grows in Brooklyn by Betty Smith.

 Faith Circle is a group of individuals who meet once a month to explore and nurture our faith through discussion, Bible study, prayer and fellowship.
 In the past year we’ve had 4 or 5 women attend our meetings from 10:30 AM until 11:30 AM on the third Thursday of each month (men are welcome as well!).

 We are currently using the curriculum developed by Presbyterian Women/Horizons Bible Study of the Presbyterian Church (USA).
 In 2015 the focus of the study was on Paul and his teachings as exemplified in II Corinthians.
 In 2016 we explored the theme of water from Genesis to Revelation.
 This year we are studying the nature of Jesus as viewed from the perspective of each of the following: the four Gospels, other New and Old Testament writings, excerpts from non-canonical Gospels, beliefs of other Abrahamic Faiths, and in relation to contemporary cultural interpretations.
 While there is a unifying theme throughout the study, each monthly lesson is self-contained to accommodate those who cannot be present every month.
 Members of the group may volunteer to serve as the facilitator of the lesson using the study guide and additional resources.We welcome new members as we read, discuss, listen, think, learn and support each other on our faith journey.